(misdiagnosis and during surgery)

 If you have been through this experience and would like some advice, please see below and we will provide you with a free initial case assessment.

-If you would like to benefit from a service of excellence with total commitment to client care from a friendly team, Glynns are ready and waiting to help you.
+If you would like to benefit from a service of excellence with total commitment to client care from a friendly team, please let us help you, as we have done so for many other people who have suffered a ruptured bowel.

-Early legal assistance can be vital so please contact us if you would like to discuss your situation.
+The sooner we can provide you with specialist legal advice, the better your chances of success.
 Please call us free on 0800 234 3300 (or from a mobile 01761 490883) or complete our Online Enquiry Form.

 "Before we contacted you we had no real idea that we had grounds for a medical negligence claim but after speaking to you if became clear that Wendy was indeed treated poorly.
 Chris took the time to explain what was happening and kept us to speed.
 Our deepest gratitude to you all and Chris in particular."